RIKEN Early Career Leaders Program

 RIKEN has hired 13 researchers as Principal Investigators (PIs) under RIKEN Hakubi Fellows Program since 2018 and played a great role in nurturing excellent early career researchers.
 To develop support for junior researchers, we have established the RIKEN Early Career Leaders Program (ECL Program) using the concept of the Hakubi Fellows Program.

 The RIKEN ECL Program offers 2 types of positions: Team Leader and Unit Leader.
-The positions focus on natural and mathematical sciences, including research areas bordering the humanities and social sciences, and provide researchers with an appropriate research environment corresponding to their research plan and career stage.
+The positions focus on natural sciences (including mathematical science and information science) or research areas bordering/blending natural sciences with humanities and social sciences, and provide researchers with an appropriate research environment corresponding to their research plan and career stage.

 They can get advice from mentors, experienced researchers, regarding laboratory management.
 Regardless of whether they serve as a Team Leader or Unit Leader, RIKEN can provide them with a variety of career paths, such as the indefinite-term PI position.